Pfleiderer-Adrian/REDCap-dockerized/README.md

 The most important file is the .env file which contains all private variables for the REDCap system.
 These must be set before the start.

 ## Requirements
-- The REDCap Source Files:
+- The REDCap Source Files:<br>
-REDCap is a ClosedSource Project.
-To get the source files you have to request them from Redcap first.
+REDCap is a closed source project.
+To get access the source files you have to request them from [official REDCap Website](https://projectredcap.org/) first.

-- Docker & Docker Compose :
-Docker and Docker-Compose must be installed on your system.
+- Docker:<br>
+To start the REDCap docker container, Docker is required on the host system.
+For the installation follow the [official Docker installation](https://docs.docker.com/get-docker/).

+- Docker-compose:<br>
+In this project we managed the several container throw the docker-compose framework.
+For the installation follow the [official Docker Compose installation](https://docs.docker.com/compose/install/)

 ## Installation
 The first thing to do is download or clone the repository.